-You can create email groups to assign several persons to a group.
+Email groups can be created to assign several persons to a group.
 Whenever an email is sent to the group, all members of the group will receive it.
 You can use email groups for alarms or auto reports (see section 13).